 “For patients, this will mean faster transfer times, more natural light and better views from their rooms, aiding their experience and recovery.”

 The new hospital building will provide a total of 95,559 square metres of space with a range of adult and paediatric services, including emergency, pharmacy, imaging, state-of-the-art operating suites and multiple in-patient units.
 It will also include a floor and a half of dedicated University of Sydney space.
-A helipad will be located on level 13 and underground car parking spaces will also be built as part of the project.
+A helipad and underground car parking spaces will also be built as part of the project.

 A series of bridge links will connect the new hospital building with the existing Westmead Hospital and The Children’s Hospital at Westmead.